aru20/EDA-Python-Medical-Appointments/README.md

 Misspelled columns are going to be renamed.
 * This data set has no missing values.
 * This data set does not have duplicate appointments but has 48,228 patients that can be considered returning patients.
-* Convert columns to their correct data types (e.g., converting dates to datetime objects) for better analysis and modeling.
+* For better analysis and modeling, Convert columns to their correct data types (e.g., converting dates to datetime objects).
 * Renamed misspelled columns: Hipertension -> Hypertension ,Handcap ->Handicap, SMS_received-> SMSReceived
 * ![image](https://github.com/aru20/EDA-Python-Medical-Appointments/assets/73730336/1a4bae39-35b3-40e4-9a94-ef21e45cb2a2)
-  Most the patients are between 18 and 55 years old.
-It is clearly shown that the value 115 and -1 in age columns are outlier.So we will eliminate the patients records who are aged      115 years and -1years.
+  Most of the patients are between 18 and 55 years old.
+It is clearly shown that the values 115 and -1 in columns are outliers.
+So we will eliminate the patient's records who are aged      115 years and -1years.
 ## 4.6 Feature engineering
-We can add a new feature to the dataset — ‘Waiting Time Days’ to check how long the patient needs to wait for the appointment day.Another new feature may be ‘WeekDay’ — a weekday of an appointment.
-With this feature, we can analyze on which days people don’t show up more often.Similarly, add ‘Month’, ‘Hour’ features.
+We can add a new feature to the dataset — ‘Waiting Time Days’ to check how long the patient needs to wait for the appointment day.
+Another new feature may be ‘WeekDay’ — a weekday of an appointment.
+With this feature, we can analyze on which days people don’t show up more often.
+Similarly, add ‘Month’, and ‘Hour’ features.
 ## 5. Exploratory Data Analysis¶
 ###   5.1 Overview of No-Show
 ![image](https://github.com/aru20/EDA-Python-Medical-Appointments/assets/73730336/4f62e70d-f1ac-403e-b528-3e0f1cc61448)